Skip to main content

 }

-After defining your schema, implement the User resolvers in src/modules/user/user.resolver.ts:
+Define the field resolvers in src/modules/user/user.resolver.ts:

 import { UserModule } from "./typedef.ts";